 Each card in your deck will have 2 numbers printed on it; 1 on top and 1 on the side.
 On your turn, you will draw a number of cards until you ‘pass’.
 Very similar to Blackjack.
 The object is to get the closest to the number printed on the Event card without going over.

 Next, you’ll shuffle the event deck and draw the first event card.
-Like blackjack you are going t If you look at each card in your deck the number on top of the card is counted towards your total, but there’s also card text and each card has different abilities.
+If you look at each card in your deck, the number on top of the card is counted towards your total, but there’s also card text and each card has different abilities.